ilarramendi/GitFiti/README.md

 ## Usage:
 ### Single
 Executes the script a single time and generates a bash script to draw image.
+If you want your commits not to disturb the image make the max commits number 4x higher than the maximum number of commmits you have in a single day.
 [New Repository](https://github.com/new) => Create a new GitHub repository
 Run: ```python3 Gitfiti.py``` -> Generates a bash file
 Run: ```sh Gitfiti.sh``` -> Creates and pushes commits, will ask for username and pa  ssword if not stored in system